 Even if you have serious injuries and a clear defendant with legal liability, your case may still be a bad investment for an attorney if that defendant doesn’t have money to pay for whatever legal compensation you may be entitled to.
-This is sometimes a hard one for people to fully understand so let’s use another hypothetical example.
+This is sometimes a hard one for people to understand, so let’s use another hypothetical example.

-If the potential defendant in your case is just a normal individual with no insurance and no personal wealth (like the bike rider in the above example) your case will be a bad investment for an attorney.
+If the potential defendant in your case is just a normal individual with no insurance and no personal wealth (like the bike rider in the above example) your case will be a poor investment for an attorney.
 The lawyer might spend $5,000 bringing the case only to get a worthless judgment that never gets paid.
 To have a viable injury case the defendant needs to have resources (e.g., a large company) or have insurance coverage.

 (5) No One Is Handling That Kind of Case Any Longer